CapDaniels/filament_art/README.md

 Don't be scared if the first 2 or 3 stings fail.
 Some pressure needs to build up in the nozzle in order for a consistent stringing to work.

 ## Possible TODOs for future me or collaborators
+ - add settings for fan speed and nozzle temperature (for now fixed at full speed and 200°C)
  - refactor the GUI code of the solver
  - fine tune the line solver algorithm
  - maybe adapt a Radon transformation to find lines faster (this gives me headaches already since you need to solve an analytical form of the line model)